montara-io/lucia-deployment/README.md

 - db - a postgres db
 - flyway - migration scripts setting up the db schema
+- kafka - messaging service used to communicate between services
 - lucia-web-backend - the web backend service supporting the apis needed by the UI
 - lucia-web-ui - the web UI